Corey Clement: 2017 season: Super Bowl LII

 On May 11, 2017, Clement signed with the Philadelphia Eagles as an undrafted free agent.
 He was active in his first NFL game against the Washington Redskins on September 10, 2017.
 On September 24, 2017, Clement scored his first NFL touchdown against the New York Giants on a 15-yard run.
 In Week 9, against the Denver Broncos, Clement had a breakout day with 12 rushes for 51 yards, two rushing touchdowns, and a 15-yard touchdown reception.
 Overall, he finished his rookie season with 321 rushing yards, four rushing touchdowns, 10 receptions, 123 receiving yards, and two receiving touchdowns.

 The Philadelphia Eagles finished with a 13–3 record and earned a first-round bye.
 In the Divisional Round against the Atlanta Falcons, he had 31 receiving yards in the 15–10 victory.
-In the NFC Championship against the Minnesota Vikings, he had 20 rushing yards in the 38–7 victory.
+In the National Football Conference Championship against the Minnesota Vikings, he had 20 rushing yards in the 38–7 victory.
 During Super Bowl LII against the New England Patriots, Clement finished with three carries for eight rushing yards and four receptions for 100 receiving yards and one receiving touchdown as the Eagles won 41–33, giving them their first Super Bowl win in franchise history.
-He took the snap of the Philly Special which he handed off to Trey Burton, who in turn threw a touchdown pass to quarterback Nick Foles.
+He took the snap of the Philly Special which he pitched to Trey Burton, who in turn threw a touchdown pass to quarterback Nick Foles.